-Your prescription drugs benefit features an open preferred drug list, from which certain drugs (or services) are excluded.
+Your prescription drugs benefit features OptumRx's premium drug formulary, from which certain drugs (or services) are excluded.
 See www.AlaskaCare.gov for a list of drugs that are not covered under the plan.
 For each drug on the exclusion drug list there are preferred alternatives that are covered by the plan.